Hoyasumii/bee-movie/README.md

 So blue.

-I feel so fast and fre
+I feel so fast and free